You are here

 - Michael Bautista – Career and technical education teacher, Boulder Technical Education Center, Boulder Valley School District

-- Kenneth Benson – Social studies teacher, Niwot High School, St. Vrain Valley School District
+- Kenneth Benson – Social studies and personal finance literacy teacher, Niwot High School, St. Vrain Valley School District

-- Linda Donaldson – Mathematics teacher, Skoglund Middle School, Center Consolidated School District 26JT
+- Linda Donaldson – Former mathematics teacher (now principal), Skoglund Middle School, Center Consolidated School District 26JT

 - Bonnie Grover – English language arts teacher, Avery Parsons Elementary School, Buena Vista School District

 - Scott Hicks – Social studies teacher, East Grand Middle School, East Grand School District

 - Tegan Lewis – Lead K-2 teacher and exceptional services administrator, Battle Rock Charter School, Re-1 Montezuma Cortez